datastaxdevs/workshop-graphql-netflix/README.md

 Don't forget to complete your upgrade and get your verified skill badge!
 Finish and submit your homework!

 1. Complete the practice steps from this repository as described below.
-2. Insert a movie OR genre of your choice in the database (It's ok to copy an existing one, just change the name a bit so we can tell it is yours).
+2. Insert a movie OR genre of your choice in the database (It's OK to re-use the trailer file URL from another movie!
+Just make the title recognizable as yours).
 3. Take a screenshot of your Netflix clone running either from your Gitpod or (better) deployed to production in Netlify (in this case, you could also give us the Netlify URL).
 4. The screenshot should clearly show the movie/genre you added (make sure you tell us its name in the submission comment field as well).
 5. (Optional for extra wisdom) Watch the 2-hour video by Ania [HERE](#video-tutorial-with-ania-kubow), build the app yourself, and show us the running final result.